Home » Policies

 How a Withdrawal Affects Future Financial Aid Eligibility

-Refer to the Financial Aid Office Satisfactory Academic Progress (SAP) Policy to determine how a withdrawal impacts aid eligibility.
+The Satisfactory Academic Progress (SAP) Policy shows how a withdrawal can have an impact on financial aid eligibility.

-NOTE: This policy is subject to revision without notice based on changes to federal laws and regulations or Columbia College policies.
-If changes are made, the student is held to the most current policy.
-This statement is intended to provide an overview of policies and procedures related to a complicated and very encompassing regulation.
+This Policy is revisited and evaluated on a regular basis and is subject to revision without prior notice as it can be revised based on changes to federal regulations or Columbia College policies.
+If/when changes are made, the student is held responsible for the most updated policy.

 HEOA Consumer Information